-The Master of Transport, a new degree hosted by the Faculty of Engineering, draws on key skillsets from a variety of disciplines to help graduates address those problems within the transport sector – and find the solutions.
+Our Master of Transport draws on key skillsets from a variety of disciplines to help graduates address those problems within the transport sector – and find the solutions.

 Designing the future transport of global cities requires skills from across multiple areas.

-“Students will choose from a variety of electives in the field that will help them build specialisations,” says Professor David Levinson, Master of Transport coordinator.
+“Students will choose from a variety of electives in the field that will help them build specialisations,” says Professor David Levinson, a transport engineer within the Faculty of Engineering who oversees the Master of Transport.